-The Dean of Students office, the Dean of Graduate Studies office, the Provost's office, or Employee Relations, as appropriate, will inform both parties of the outcome of the investigation in writing within seven days after receiving the recommendation and completing consultation with counsel.
+The Dean of Students Office, the Graduate Office, the Provost's Office, or Employee Relations, as appropriate, will inform both parties of the outcome of the investigation in writing within seven days after receiving the recommendation and completing consultation with counsel.
 The provost, the vice president for student affairs, or the vice president for business and finance will carry out any disciplinary consequences and should consult with Institute counsel for aid in determining the Institute's legal duties and obligations before taking appropriate disciplinary action based on the team's findings.
 Discipline can include, but is not limited to, the following: counseling, probation, involuntary leave of absence, expulsion and/or termination.
 If the complainant is found to have acted in bad faith in bringing the charges, disciplinary action may also be taken.